Illumina/Isaac3/src/markdown/manual.md

 **Analyze paired read data from fastq.gz files**

-> **NOTE:** the fastq files need to be named or sym-linked in a special way so that iSAAC can recognize them.
+> **NOTE:** the fastq files need to be named or symlinked in a special way so that iSAAC can recognize them.

     $ ls Fastq/
     lane1_read1.fastq.gz  lane1_read2.fastq.gz  lane2_read1.fastq.gz  lane2_read2.fastq.gz